bphaggard/CryptoComposeApp/README.md

 # CryptoComposeApp

 App where you can convert cryptocurrencies to USD, EUR and CZK.
-I used free API from coingecko for actual currencies data.
+I used free API from coingecko for actual crypto currencies data.

 app is not finished yet